-If you click the ‘+ NEW’ button, the default ‘Docker’ tab will be shown:
+If you click the ‘+ NEW’ button, the default ‘Image’ tab will be shown:

-Clicking SELECT next to an image that is Jupyter-compatible will take you to the new container configuration screen as described below under ‘Configuring a Container’.
+Clicking SELECT next to an image will download the image from Docker Hub (if not already available locally), then take you to the new container configuration screen as described below under ‘Configuring a Container’.

-The Recommended sub-tab shows images created by Jupyter and shared publicly on Docker Hub.
-It is possible to use ContainDS to start different types of Docker container, but it is intended to start Jupyter images that have been prepared in a particular way.
+The Recommended sub-tab shows images created for Jupyter or Streamlit and shared publicly on Docker Hub.
+It is possible to use ContainDS to start different types of Docker container, but it is intended to start Jupyter or Streamlit images that have been prepared in a particular way.

 You can click the All tab and then enter some text to search Docker Hub for more images – some of which may be ContainDS-ready, but it is not guaranteed unless you know where the image has come from.